Clintonojo/Clintonojo/README.md

 😄 Pronouns: He/Him

+Currently working on my Clinton Learning python and Looksmaxxing ranking

 <!--
 **Clintonojo/Clintonojo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.